What We Do

 Learn From the WILD

-Mother Nature in all its glory has many lessons for every age.
-Lessons of curiosity, mindfulness, health, balance, risk, vision, and adventure are all lesson plans of nature that we strive to introduce to people of all ages.
-Through learning, we become better stewards as we recognize value.
+Nature in all its glory has many lessons for every age.
+Lessons of sustenance, mindfulness, reliance, balance, risk, protection, and adventure are all lesson plans of the WILD in nature that we strive to introduce to people of all ages.
+Through learning about the WILD, we recognize the values and systems of nature.
+This instills a sense of pride and ownership as we understand the changes that we are responsible for effecting.
+As a result, we become better stewards of the environment and its inhabitants.

 Enjoy the WILD

-Recreation on our public lands bonds people with the wild landscapes that need our love and attention.
-Creating relevance of the power of the wild to our health and well-being through enjoyment is crucial in today’s fast paced, technological world.
-If we like it, we will seek it and preserve it.
-Being able to access the wild through trails and designated points not only makes access safer but also allows for the balance of humans and nature.
-Stopping the sale of our public lands to private sector industries, pushing for better access points and encouraging strong management practices for our wild landscapes are areas in which the Foundation focuses our attention.
+Recreational use of our public lands bonds people with the natural WILD landscapes that need our love and attention.
+Creating a connection between the power of nature and our health and well-being is crucial in today’s fast paced, technological world.
+The best way to feel a vested interested in nature is to utilize all it has to offer: If we enjoy the outdoors, we will seek to preserve our environment.
+Being able to access the wild through verified trails and designated points not only makes access safer but also allows for the balance of existence between humans and nature.
+As such, the Foundation focuses its attention on land preservation and advocacy to continue the non-threatening intersection of humans with nature.
+Initiatives that we focus on include preserving and supporting the continued access and use of our public park lands and national parks, advocating for better trail access points, and encouraging strong management practices to maintain our wild landscapes.

 Protect the WILD

-Wild Landscapes and wild animals depend on our stewardship.
-By sharing the how and why good stewardship is critical in today’s world and calling attention to disruptive practices and policies of people, industry and land management, we will make people more aware of their responsibility to preserve the wild for future generations.
+Protecting the WILD will allow for enjoyment of the WILD.
+WILD Landscapes and WILD animals depend on our stewardship.
+Sharing about the “how” and “why” of good stewardship is critical in today’s world.
+By educating this generation about disruptive practices and policies of people, industry and land management, we will make people more aware of their responsibility to preserve the wild for future generations.

 Our Fundraising Goals